avid-technology/nsml-sequence-linking-example/README.md

 it expresses the story content in the `<fields>`, `<body>`, and `<aeset>` sections; and it expresses arbitrary attachments in the `<field-atts>` and `<aeset-atts>` sections.

-To link interplay sequence and inews story first of all you need to add specific attribute - NrcsID to the sequence.
+To link a Production Management sequence with a Newsroom Management  story, you will need to add specific attribute, NrcsID, to the sequence.

 NrcsID - is id that contains from components such:
 *  INEWS system id